bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * A forum may indicate that all broadcast posts should be considered to carry a set of hashtags for search engines
 * A member may indicate that all their posts broadcast towards the forum should be considered to carry a set of hashtags for search engines
 * Sticky post links in metadata about detailed topic and rules
+* Each forum may specify quotas such as maximum number of messages per day and per hour per member, maximum number of characters per post, additional imposed delay before forwarding each post.
+Disable posting of URLs.
+Force grammar checking.
 * See also: #forum_access_control
 * https://git.mills.io/yarnsocial/yarn/issues/325
 * https://git.mills.io/yarnsocial/yarn/issues/344